ursmoore/ursmoore/README.md

 ### About me 🐡 🐡 🐡

 I am a Social Psychologist who turned Artist aiming to end up as a developer in tech.
 I am interested in hermaphroditic organisms and get a laugh out of dark book titles like “The trouble with being born”.
-Furthermore, I have an indestructible sense of optimism and am a proud father of a one-and-a-half-year-old girl.
+Furthermore, I have an indestructible sense of optimism and am a proud father of a two-and-a-half-year-old girl.
 I came to coding because I love working in teams to collaborate on something that has a much larger impact.
-I just graduated from the Codaisseur Full-Stack Developer bootcamp which greatly expanded my practical skillset.

 ### I'm 🔥 for